-General Services that our plan pays for What you must pay Chiropractic services \$0 The plan will pay for the following services: Adjustments of the spine to correct alignment Diagnostic x-rays Prior Authorization is required after 18 visits. ~ Colorectal cancer screening \$0 For people 50 and older, the plan will pay for the following services: Flexible sigmoidoscopy (or screening barium enema) every 48 months Fecal occult blood test, every 12 months Guaiac-based fecal occult blood test or fecal immunochemical test, every 12 months DNA based colorectal screening, every 3 years For people at high risk of colorectal cancer, the plan will pay for one screening colonoscopy (or screening barium enema) every 24 months.
-For people not at high risk of colorectal cancer, the plan will pay for one screening colonoscopy every ten years (but not within 48 months of a screening sigmoidoscopy).
+General Services that our plan pays for What you must pay Community Health Worker (CHW) Services \$0 CHWs are non-licensed public health providers who facilitate access to needed health and social services for members.
+CHW services focus on preventing disease, disability, and other chronic conditions or their progression, and promoting physical and mental health.
+CHW services must be recommended by a licensed provider.
+Conditions that may define a member's eligibility for CHW services include the following: diagnosis of one or more chronic health conditions including behavioral health; suspected or documented unmet health-related social needs; or pregnancy and post-partum.
 Community Transition Services \$0 The plan will pay for one-time expenses for you to transition from a nursing home to another residence where you are responsible for your own living arrangement.
-Covered services may include: housing or security deposits utility hook-ups and deposits (excludes television and internet) furniture (limited) appliances (limited) moving expenses (excludes diversion or recreational devices) cleaning including pest eradication, allergen control, and over-all cleaning This service does not include ongoing monthly rental or mortgage expense, regular utility charges, or items that are intended for purely diversional or recreational purposes.
+Covered services may include: housing or security deposits utility hook-ups and deposits (excludes television and internet) • furniture (limited) appliances (limited) moving expenses (excludes diversion or recreational devices) cleaning including pest eradication, allergen control, and over-all cleaning This service does not include ongoing monthly rental or mortgage expense, regular utility charges, or items that are intended for purely diversional or recreational purposes.
 Coverage is limited to once per year.

-General Services that our plan pays for What you must pay ~ Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
+General Services that our plan pays for What you must pay Counseling to stop smoking or tobacco use \$0 If you use tobacco but do not have signs or symptoms of tobacco-related disease: • The plan will pay for two counseling quit attempts in a 12 month period as a preventive service.
 This service is free for you.
+Each counseling attempt includes up to four face-to- face visits.
+If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: • The plan will pay for two counseling quit attempts within a 12 month period.
 Each counseling attempt includes up to four face-to-face visits.
-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: The plan will pay for two counseling quit attempts within a 12 month period.
-Each counseling attempt includes up to four face-to-face visits.
 The plan offers 8 additional counseling sessions to stop smoking or tobacco use in addition to your Medicare benefit.
-Dental services \$0 Molina Dual Options will pay for the following services: Examinations and evaluations are covered once every six months Cleaning is a covered benefit once every six months Silver diamine fluoride treatment is covered with a maximum of six applications per lifetime • X-rays Bitewing x-rays are a covered benefit only once in a 12-month period A panoramic x-ray is a covered benefit once every five years A full mouth or complete series of x-rays is a covered benefit once every five years • Fillings Tooth extractions Complete or partial dentures are covered once every five years
+Covid-19 Home Test Kit \$0 Up to 8 over-the-counter home test kits per calendar month per beneficiary purchased through a retail store or online retailer.
+Dental services Molina Dual Options will pay for the following services: Examinations and evaluations are covered once every six months Cleaning is a covered benefit once every six months • Silver diamine fluoride treatment is covered with a maximum of six applications per lifetime • X-rays Bitewing x-rays are a covered benefit only once in a 12-month period A panoramic x-ray is a covered benefit once every five years A full mouth or complete series of x-rays is a covered benefit once every five years This benefit is continued on the next page